TCLamnidis/RelativeAlleleSharing/README.md

 * The above information can also be found in the command line with the option `-h`.
 ```
     $FreqSum2RAS.py -h
-    usage: FreqSum2RAS.py [-h] [-I <INPUT FILE>] [-M <MAX ALLELE COUNT>] -O
+usage: FreqSum2RAS.py [-h] [-I <INPUT FILE>] [-M <MAX ALLELE COUNT>]
+                      [-m <MIN ALLELE COUNT>] -O <OUTPUT FILE>
-                      <OUTPUT FILE> -B <BED FILE> [-NT] [-P] -S <POPULATION>
+                      (-C <FILE> | -B <BED FILE>) [-NT] [-P] -S <POPULATION>

 Extract the frequency of shared rare variants between each test sample/group
 and all reference samples/groups from a freqsum file.

 optional arguments:
   -h, --help                show this help message and exit
   -I <INPUT FILE>, --Input <INPUT FILE>
                             The input freqsum file.
+Omit to read stom stdin.
   -M <MAX ALLELE COUNT>, --MAF <MAX ALLELE COUNT>
                             The maximum number of alleles (total) in the reference
                             populations.
+The default maximum allele value is 10.
+  -m <MIN ALLELE COUNT>, --mAF <MIN ALLELE COUNT>
+                            The minimum number of alleles (total) in the reference
-The minimum allele count is always 2.
+                            populations.
+The default minimum allele count is 2.
   -O <OUTPUT FILE>, --Output <OUTPUT FILE>
                             The output file.
+  -C <FILE>, --ChromFile <FILE>
+                            A file that includes the lengths for each chromosome.
+                            The format of this file is Chromosome number Length.
+                            Mutually exclusive with -B.
   -B <BED FILE>, --BedFile <BED FILE>
                             The bed file with the calling mask for the FreqSum.THE
                             FREQSUM SHOULD BE FILTERED THROUGH THE MASK BEFORE
                             INPUT.
+Mutually exclusive with -C.
   -NT                       When present, No Transitions are included in the
                             output.
 Useful for ancient samples with damaged DNA.
   -P, --Private             Restrict the RAS calculation to privately shared rare
                             variants only.
   -S <POPULATION>, --Sample <POPULATION>
                             Set the Test population/individual.
 RAS will be
                             calculated between the Test and all populations in the
                             FreqSum.
 ```
 # RAS Output Format